 8When those lepers came to the edge of the camp, they went into one of the tents and ate and drank; then they carried off silver and gold and clothing from there and buried it.
 They came back and went into another tent, and they carried off what was there and buried it.
 9Then they said to one another, “We are not doing right.
 This is a day of good news, and we are keeping silent!
 If we wait until the light of morning, we shall incur guilt.
 Come, let us go and inform the king’s palace.”
 10They went and called out to the gatekeepers of the city and told them, “We have been to the Aramean camp.
 There is not a soul there, nor any human sound; but the horses are tethered and the asses are tethered and the tents are undisturbed.”

 11The gatekeepers called out, and the news was passed on into the king’s palace.
 12The king rose in the night and said to his courtiers, “I will tell you what the Arameans have done to us.
 They know that we are starving, so they have gone out of camp and hidden in the fields, thinking: When they come out of the town, we will take them alive and get into the town.”
-13But one of the courtiers spoke up, “Let a fewb of the remaining horses that are still here be taken—c-they are like those that are left here of the whole multitude of Israel, out of the whole multitude of Israel that have perishedc—and let us send and find out.”
+13But one of the courtiers spoke up, “Let a fewb of the remaining horses that are still here be taken—c-they are like those that are left here of the whole multitude of Israel, out of the whole multitude of Israel that have perished-c—and let us send and find out.”

 14They took two teamsc of horses and the king sent them after the Aramean army, saying, “Go and find out.”
 15They followed them as far as the Jordan, and found the entire road full of clothing and gear which the Arameans had thrown away in their haste; and the messengers returned and told the king.
 16The people then went out and plundered the Aramean camp.
 So a seah of choice flour sold for a shekel, and two seahs of barley for a shekel—as the LORD had spoken.